TESL Course in Malaysia: 8 Important Details You Must Know

 As a TESL degree holder, you will be qualified to teach English as a second language at schools (private and public), language academies and tuition centres.

 The monthly base salary of an English teacher can start at RM 3,000.
-Like many other jobs, you will need to start from the bottom, and your pay will increase as you gain more relevant experience.
+Like many other jobs, you will need to start from the bottom, and your pay will increase as you gain more relevant experience or venture on your own self-employed or freelance.